-It is a rare thing in this day and age to have a long distance affair without the convenience of video chat, or having ever met.
+It is a rare thing in this day and age to have a long-distance affair without the convenience of video chat, or have ever met.

 “Hi, do we know each other?” was the first question my first ever crush, Joe asked me in November 2015.

 Though he hadn’t noticed me, I had a crush on him from the first time I saw him in church, years ago, when I was in school.
 He had a hypnotic charm and I was drawn to his ‘swag’ like a magnet.
 His beautiful, smooth voice was part of his addictive charisma.

 I chanced upon his profile on Facebook several years after school and sent him a friend request.
 Joe accepted it immediately.
 I used to like all his posts, and he wanted to know who this new girl was, ‘liking’ all his posts.

 It was also the time when I was recovering from my breakup.